Lumi1717/AskMe/README.md

-# SumIt - Web Content Q&A Extension
+# AskMe - Web Content Q&A Extension

-SumIt is a Chrome extension that enables intelligent Q&A interactions with web page content using Google's Gemini AI.
+AskMe is a Chrome extension that enables intelligent Q&A interactions with web page content using Google's Gemini AI.
 The extension extracts content from web pages and allows users to ask questions about the content, receiving AI-generated answers.

 ## Features